campadrenalin/puppet-cjdns/README.md

 This is forked from a [not-that-maintained version][sebnow] that I found on the internet.
 It's being revitalized for use as a standard part of the Roaming Initiative FOSS system, to be put into real world use in mesh relays and towers, with regular testing via Travis-CI.

 System configurations currently supported:
- * Debian Stable with repo ruby, repo Augeas, git Puppet, and git CJDNS.
+ * Debian Stable with repo ruby, repo Augeas, gem Hiera, git Puppet, and git CJDNS.
  * Travis-CI (Coming soon)

 ## Installation